mackenziekbrooks/humanities-data/docs/data.md

 |Pet3|Hobbes|Dog|Hound|

-If you're new to making spreadsheets, it can be tempting to swamp the rows and columns so that each column represents a thing.
+If you're new to making spreadsheets, it can be tempting to swap the rows and columns so that each column represents a thing.
 It can also be tempting to include empty cells as spaces or use visual cues like color or bold/italics to set apart text.
 These methods will certainly help you as a human, but it's important to keep in mind that most of the software that might process your data will not be able to understand these visual cues.

 Most of the software that will process your data, whether it's for visualization or analysis, will want to see your data in a format known as **CSV** or Comma Separated Value.
 This format strips away any visual formatting and stores each cell in plain text, separated by a comma.
 So the above table about pets, would look like this: